kaunel85/ong-bylaws/bylaws.md

 14. Quorum for meetings will be considered to be 66% of the Active Chapter eligible for voting.

-15. Full Fraternity ritual will be performed at each formal meeting and The Bond is to be read at the first meeting of each month.
+15. Full Fraternity ritual will be performed at each formal meeting and The Bond is to be read at the first meeting of each month unless delayed at most one meeting by the President.

 16. All power of The Chapter shall be invested in the regular meeting.
-Special meetings may be called, as outlined in The Code (The Code: Sections 78, 79).
+Special meetings may be called, as outlined in The Code Sections 78 and 79 .

 17. Appropriate formal meeting attire will be determined by the Warden in coordination with the President.
-Failure to wear appropriate meeting attire will be considered an unexcused absence.
+Repeated failure to wear appropriate meeting attire will be considered an unexcused absence.

 18. Chapter meetings will be conducted using Robert’s Rules of Meeting Order.
     1. Robert’s Rules of Meeting Order will be presented to the Active Chapter at minimum once per academic term by the Warden.